DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > ***Dark Beginnings.*** Twenty years ago, when Arturi Radanavich was only seventeen, several members of his extended family amongst the Radanavich caravan invited him on a “hunting trip.”
 Awkward, lonesome, and desperate for connection, Arturi accepted their invitation gratefully.
 >
 > It wasn’t long, however, before Arturi learned the true nature of their hunt.
 His aunt, Madame Irene Radanavich and the leader of the caravan, had recently seen her son, Radu, gravely injured.
 When the Vistani’s treatments proved fruitless, Madame Radanavich had taken Radu to a healer in a nearby village—a doctor named Rudolph van Richten.
-Radu, however, had died under Van Richten’s care, and a vengeful and grieving Madame Radanavich sought to visit his pain upon Van Richten in turn.
+Radu, however, had died under Van Richten’s care, and a vengeful and grieving Madame Radanavich sought to visit this pain upon Van Richten in turn.
 >
 > Arturi felt bewildered and afraid—but each time he thought to open his mouth, he imagined the insults and jeers of his cousins or Aunt Irene’s smoldering glare.
 And so, Arturi watched silently as his family kidnapped Van Richten’s fourteen-year-old son, Erasmus, spirited him away to a darkened mire, and sold him to the vampire lord Baron Metus.
 The Radanaviches then fled through the Mists—to Barovia.
 >